 Sophomore year is a time for you to take ownership of your academic study by declaring a major during the spring term.
 Deciding on an academic discipline based on an evaluation of your abilities and interests may not always be simple.
 However, there are many people at Barnard, including your class dean, who can engage you in constructive conversations that can help you to arrive at this decision.
 Both in the fall and spring semesters, each department or program will hold its own meeting to introduce you to the faculty and to apprise you of the major requirements as well as research and other opportunities within the department.
 I will also hold class meetings each semester.
 These meetings are a time when you will come together as a class to hear about some of the important tasks you need to accomplish this year and about how to apply for the many opportunities open to you.

 I look forward to meeting many of you over the course of this year and to being on this exciting sophomore year journey with you.
-If you have any questions, please feel free to contact me by email at firstname.lastname@example.org or to make an appointment with me in the Dean of Studies Office, 105 Milbank Hall, by visiting the Meet with the Deans section of our website.
+If you have any questions, please feel free to contact me by email at email@example.com or to make an appointment with me in the Dean of Studies Office, 105 Milbank Hall, by visiting my online calendar.

 Christina Kuan Tsu